Paul-Titov/Paul-Titov/README.md

-- 👋 Hi, I’m @Paul Titov, c# .net developer
+- 👋 Hi, I’m @Paul Titov, oracle plsql/java/c# developer
 - 📫 You can text to me by telegram: @PlTtv

 <!---